All Woman Project Celebrates Real Diversity in Second Campaign

 The cast for the second All Woman Project, which is in partnership with Aerie, features top models in “straight” and “plus” industries as well as other inspiring women from around the world, including Desseaux, Howard, and model Iskra Lawrence.
 This campaign celebrates the cast’s natural and unretouched beauty and boldly embraces their curves, wrinkles, freckles and varied skin tones, championing diversity and female empowerment in a striking and unprecedented way.

-All Woman Project showcase the campaign in at Aerie’s New York City Pop-Up in Soho this February.
+The All Woman Project campaign, which was styled by Calvy Click, makeup by Alyssa Lorraine and produced by Les Mijotés, will be showcased at Aerie’s New York City Pop-Up in Soho this February.
 Can’t make it?
 Check out the full campaign below.